wildlyinaccurate/wildlyinaccurate.github.io/_posts/2010-09-27-my-top-five-beers.md

 Available only in 750mL bottles, the Sou' Wester is difficult to find.
 At $8 a bottle it isn't cheap, but it is worth every cent.
 New World supermarkets often stock the Dux range, and the Dux de Lux usually has it on tap.

-## 3. Leffe Brun
+## 3. Leffe Brune

 Leffe's history dates back as far as 1240.
 Monks from the Leffe Abbey (known as Notre-Dame Abbey until 1200) brewed ale based on a recipe that had been passed down from generation to generation.
 In 1460 the Abbey was hit by a devastating flood, and several years later Charles the Bold ransacked the Abbey and burned it to the ground.
 Leffe Abbey remained inactive until 1952 when its brewing traditions were revived by Father Abbot Nys and Albert Lootvoet, who took it upon themselves to brew a dark beer based on the traditional recipes and processes.
-The beer was an instant success, and is today known as Leffe Brun.
+The beer was an instant success, and is today known as Leffe Brune.

-Dark brown, almost maroon in colour, Leffe Brun looks absolutely delicious.
+Dark brown, almost maroon in colour, Leffe Brune looks absolutely delicious.
 The flavours are bold, yet delicate - vanilla and clove give the beer a sweet and spicy taste, while the darkly roasted malts provide beautiful caramel and toffee aromas.

-Being an imported beer, Leffe Brun sells for around $18 for a pack of four.
-I would recommend finding a pub that has Leffe Brun on tap, as it is much better fresh out of the keg.
-Belgian Beer Cafe Torenhof in Christchurch has Leffe Brun and many other beautiful Belgian beers on tap.
+Being an imported beer, Leffe Brune sells for around $18 for a pack of four.
+I would recommend finding a pub that has Leffe Brune on tap, as it is much better fresh out of the keg.
+Belgian Beer Cafe Torenhof in Christchurch has Leffe Brune and many other beautiful Belgian beers on tap.

 ## 2. Cooper's Extra Strong Vintage Ale